MyZhenH/MyZhenH/README.md

 My name is My Zhen and I am making my journey from preschool teacher to full-stack developer.
 As a student and beginner, I am excited to learn new things and expand my skills.

 ## Motto
-🚀_"Everyone makes their own journey, even though the road may not be straight, we are all doing our best.
-Don't forget to look back on what you've accomplished and be proud of it."_
+🚀 "Everyone makes their own journey, even though the road may not be straight, we are all doing our best.
+Don't forget to look back on what you've accomplished and be proud of it."

-- 🌱 I’m currently learning React.
+-🌱 I’m currently learning React.

 **📚 what I have learned in school**
 - **Frontend:** HTML, CSS, Javascript
 - **Backend:** Java, REST API